Environment

 Read more about Environmental Protection

-To move Ireland towards a more sustainable future means creating a ‘circular economy’, one which is focused on reducing and eliminating waste and keeping resources in use for as long as possible.
-Improved waste management and prevention policies and strategies are needed to help achieve this.
-Ireland’s waste and resource management policy is currently being reviewed and the government’s new policy will focus on achieving national and European targets on sustainability and resource efficiency.
+Moving Ireland towards a more sustainable future means creating a 'circular economy', one which is focused on reducing and eliminating waste and keeping resources in use for as long as possible.

 The government encourages the involvement of citizens, businesses and organisations in helping to protect the environment and solve environmental problems.
 There are a number of sources of funding and supports available which can help citizens to develop environmental initiatives.